Code-Institute-Submissions/Kaylaesmith1-bed-and-breakfast/README.md

 A visitor The Wine Garden BnB website would likely be an adult looking to spend time away but who would also want all the amenities of home.
 This website provides information about a family-run business that meets those needs.

-### User Stories

-#### EPIC | Project Environment Setup
-#### As the developer, I can create a new project so that I can develop the website.
-- Create project (GitHub)
-- Install Django
-- Create env.py file with secure variables in .gitignore file
-- Test and ensure project works locally

-#### EPIC | Landing Page
--

-#### EPIC | Initial Deployment
-- As a Site User, I can input my favourite recipes onto the app through an easy to use interface so that I can share them with other users.
-- As a Site User, I can edit and delete recipes that I have created so that I can easily make changes without having to start over.
-- As a Site User I can view my recipes so that I can see and manage all recipes I have created in the one location.
-- As a Site User I can view my bookmarked recipes so I can find them easily in the one location.

-#### EPIC | Website Aesthetics
-- As a Site User, I can save other user's recipes to my bookmarks so that I can find them easily at a later date.
-- As a Site User, I can comment on other people's recipes so I can give my feedback.
-- As a Site User, I can edit and delete comments that I have created so that I can easily make changes if I have made a mistake.

-#### EPIC | User Account
--

-#### EPIC | Site Administration & Booking
-- As a Site Administrator, I can create, read, update and delete recipes, comments and meal plan items so that I can manage the app content.

-#### EPIC | Testing & Documentation
-- As a Site Administrator, I can create, read, update and delete recipes, comments and meal plan items so that I can manage the app content.

-#### EPIC | Error Pages
--

-#### User stories not yet implemented -- ARE THERE ANY ??

-The following user stories were not included within the scope of Portfolio Project 4.
-They are intended to be implemented in the future.
+### User Stories - DONE

+#### EPIC | Project Environment Setup -DONE
+As the developer, I can create a new project so that I can develop the website.
+#### USER STORIES
+- As the developer, I can create a new project on GitHub so that I am ready to start developing the website.
+- As the developer I can install Django and any other libraries needed so that I can start developing the website.
+- As the developer, I will create an env.py file with secure variables so that sensitive information is kept unpublished publicly.
+- As the developer, I can test the project locally so that I will be able to see any changes locally before pushing to GitHub / Heroku.

+#### EPIC | Landing Page -DONE
+As the developer, I can design a functional, easy-to-use landing page so that users can easily navigate through pages and use the site.
+#### USER STORIES
+- As a user, I can contact the developer through social links so that learn more about their work or get questions answered.
+- As a user, I can use the website on all device sizes so that I can see the same information on small and large devices.
+- As a user, I can use the navigation bar so that I can view all pages of the website easily

+#### EPIC | Initial Deployment -DONE
+As the developer, I can deploy the app on Heroku so that users can view and interact with the site publicly.
+#### USER STORIES
+- As the developer I can deploy the app to Heroku so that I can ensure it works properly before heavily starting development on the site.
+- As the developer, I can link the GitHub repository to the Heroku app so that when I commit changes on GitHub they are reflected on Heroku automatically.

+#### EPIC | Website Aesthetics -DONE
+As the developer, I can design an aesthetically pleasing webpage so that users can easily navigate the site.
+#### USER STORIES
+- As the developer, I can use complimentary colors so that users can navigate the website easily.
+- As a user, I can see the favicon on the web tab so that know I'm on the BnB page.
+- As a user, I can click the logo of the website so that I can easily get back to the homepage.
+- As the developer I can create wireframes so I can plan the layout of the website.

+#### EPIC | User Account - DONE
+As the developer, I can create a register / login feature so users and create an account and login / logout.
+#### USER STORIES
+- As a user I can sign up, log in and log out so that I can see the features available to registered users.

+### EPIC | Site Administration & Booking -DONE
+As a site admin, I can manage all bookings and create, read, update and delete menu items so that I can control site bookings and the food / drink content.
+#### USER STORIES
+- As a user, I can create, read, update or delete food and drink items so that the menu is up to date.

+- As a logged in user, I can click the 'booking' button so that I can easily view and manage my booking.

+### EPIC | Testing & Documentation -DONE
+As the developer, I can concisely document my testing and deployment methods so assessors and other developers can understand the website from a technical standpoint.
+#### USER STORIES
+- As the developer, I can create a README.md file so that other developers and the assessors can have an in-depth look at the website's structure and programming.
+- As the developer, I can create a TESTING.md file so that the assessors can see the bugs and their solutions identified and the validation passed.
+- As the developer, I can concisely describe the Heroku deployment process so that others know how to deploy an app on Heroku.

+### EPIC | Error Pages - DONE
+As the developer, I can create status error pages so users will know if there is a problem.
+#### USER STORIES
+- As the developer I can create a 500 error page so that users will know if there are internal server errors.
+- As the developer I can create a 404 error page so that users will know when they've tried to access a page that doesn't exist.

 ### Design -- DONE